1n4r1/1n4r1.github.io/_posts/2020-07-29-Hackthebox-Cascade-Walkthrough.md

 "VideoRects"=""
 ```

-In this configuration, there is a following line includes an encrypted password.
+In this configuration, there is the following line includes an encrypted password.
 ```shell
 "Password"=hex:6b,cf,2a,4b,6e,5a,ca,0f
 ```

+By googling, we can find this [post](https://snovvcrash.rocks/cheatsheets/#vnc) for cracking VNC password.<br>
+Metasploit has a module for this purpose.
 ```shell
 msf5 > irb
 [*] Starting IRB shell...